xaanya/devops24/examinations/exam11/README.md

 Add a password to each user added to the playbook that creates the users.
 Do not write passwords in plain text in the playbook, but use the password hash, or encrypt the passwords using `ansible-vault`.

+There are various utilities that can output hashed passwords, check the FAQ for some pointers.

 # Resources and Documentation

 * [loops](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html)